V-Sekai/manuals/decisions/20221205-port-renik-to-many-bone-ik.md

 Renik is a character controller and many bone ik is an ik solver.
 We have not merged them.

-The quality is low for both.
+The quality is low for the FABRIK solver.

 ## Describe the proposed option and how it helps to overcome the problem or limitation